A5H73Y/Parkour/docs/tutorials/parkour-kits.md

 You are able to modify the contents of a ParkourKit at any point, including the default kit.
 This is done using the command `/pa editKit` then specifying the name of the ParkourKit.

-You will have the option to add or remove a material.
-If you choose to add a material you will go through the process of adding a Material with a corresponding action, then you will have the option to continue editing the kit.
+You will have the option to add or remove a Material.
+If you choose to add a Material you will go through the process of adding a Material with a corresponding action, then you will have the option to continue editing the kit.

 ![Editing ParkourKit](https://i.imgur.com/yikde5m.png "Editing ParkourKit")